Leopard 2: Prototype development

 In 1971, 17 prototypes were ordered but only 16 hulls were built as the production of hull PT12 was cancelled.
 Ten were ordered initially before another seven were ordered.
 The 17 turrets were designated T1 to T17, and the hulls were designated PT1 to PT11 and PT13 to PT17.
 To test a larger number of components and concepts, each prototype was fitted with components not found on the other prototypes.
 Ten of the turrets were equipped with 105 mm smoothbore guns and the other seven prototypes were equipped with a 120 mm smoothbore gun.

 Hulls PT11 and PT17 were fitted with a hydropneumatic suspension based on the MBT-70 design.
 The running gears of these two hulls had only six road wheels.
 Different types of auxiliary power units (APUs) were mounted in the prototypes.
 All turrets were equipped with a machine gun for air defence, except the turret mounted on PT11, where a 20 mm remotely operated autocannon was mounted.
 With the exception of hulls PT07, PT09, PT15, and PT17, all prototypes used the MB 873 engine.
 The road wheels were taken from the MBT-70 and the return rollers from the Leopard 1.
 The prototypes were designed with a projected weight of MLC50, which equals approximately 47.5 t.
 The welded turret utilised spaced armour formed by two steel plates.
 The prototypes were equipped with an EMES-12 optical rangefinder and fire control system, which later was adopted on the Leopard 1A4.

 In mid-1973 a new turret was designed by Wegmann saving 1.5 t in weight.
 It was nicknamed the Spitzmaus-Turm (shrew turret) due to the highly sloped front.
 This design was only possible with the new EMES-13 optical rangefinder, which required a base length of only 350 mm instead of the previous 1720 mm.
 Based on experiences in the Yom Kippur War, a higher level of protection than the prototypes' heavily sloped spaced armour was demanded in late 1973 and the Spitzmaus-Turm was never produced.

 The weight limit was increased from MLC50 to MLC60, which equals approximately 55 t.
 The T14 turret was modified to test a new armour configuration, taking on a blockier-looking appearance as a result of using vertical modules of spaced multilayer armour.
 It was also used to test the new EMES-13 optical rangefinder.
-The modified T14 turret was designated T14 mod. and was fitted with a fully electric turret drive and stabilization system, which was developed jointly by General Electric and AEG Telefunken.
+The modified T14 turret was designated T14 mod. and was fitted with a fully electric turret drive and stabilisation system, which was developed jointly by General Electric and AEG Telefunken.